Creation and Evolution

 2) Where did life come from?
 The theory of evolution does not deal with this question, because it only deals with how life changed after life already existed.
 A few decades ago, it was commonly taught that scientists could create life by assembling the presumed contents of the early seas and jolting them with electricity.
 This experiment did not work, and today scientists do not claim to know how life started.
 See details on web.
 Some speculate that it was brought to earth by aliens, or by meteors.
 Either life arose by chance, or through the will of a creator.
 Both these positions are based on faith.

 3) Why are there so many different kinds of plants and animals?
 This is the question Darwin did deal with in his book The Origin of Species.
 He discovered that similar creatures in different regions had slight variations.
 He assumed that they must have been together at one time, and that after separating form one another, each group underwent change.
-He generalized from this that there must have once been a single life form, and it gradually, by chance, differentiated into the variety of life forms discovered throughout the earth.
-Darwin’s theory is called “evolution by natural selection,” and this approach today is called “Darwinian evolution.”
-No evidence has yet been found that proves that one kind of creature turns into another kind of creature.
-It takes a lot of faith to believe that the variety of creatures and the wonders of their intricate details could have come into existence by chance.
+He generalized from this that there must have once been a single life form, and it gradually differentiated into the variety of life forms found throughout the earth.
+Darwin’s view is called “evolution by natural selection,” and this approach today is called “Darwinian evolution.”
+It presumes that the appearance of the various life forms happened without the involvement of an external supernatural figure.
+It asks one to believe that the variety of creatures and the wonders of their intricate details could have come into existence without external direction.

 BACKGROUND FOR CONVERSING FURTHER ABOUT CREATION AND EVOLUTION